unm-historiography/2015-spring/lévi-strauss/Emily.Summary.2Mar.md

 #####Myth is to structuralism as science is to reductionism

--Structuralism- ‘explaining’ at the highest level means you explain all things below, which is everything
+-*Structuralism*- ‘explaining’ at the highest level means you explain all things below, which is everything

--Reductionism- if multiple scientists ‘explain’ at the smallest unit, they will eventually explain enough small units to       explain the whole
+-*Reductionism*- if multiple scientists ‘explain’ at the smallest unit, they will eventually explain enough small units to       explain the whole

 #####Nature has a limited number of procedures